migo1/awesomeBooks/README.md

 # 📖 Awesome-books <a name="about-project"></a>

-**Awesome-books** is a website that displays my Techinical skills and projects that i have done.
+**Awesome-books** is a website that displays my Techinical skills and projects that we have done.

 **Link to online version of Awesome-books** is in [Live Demo](#live-demo) Coming-soon